Advanced Electronic Packaging – How the Global Electronics Association Is Addressing Challenges and Needs in Malaysia

 By Matt Kelly, CTO & VP Standards & Technology, and Devan Iyer, Chief Strategist, Advanced Electronic Packaging, Global Electronics Association

 On November 12, 2025, more than 200 industry leaders, including government officials, regional domestic companies, multinational companies, and academic experts, gathered at the Olive Tree Hotel in Penang for the Advanced Electronic Packaging (AEP) Workshop, organized by the Global Electronics Association.
-With fifteen expert speakers, three technical tracks, three expert panel discussions, and strong ecosystem participation, the workshop highlighted why advanced electronic packaging is central to the future of Malaysia’s semiconductor industry.
+With 15 expert speakers, three technical tracks, three expert panel discussions, and strong ecosystem participation, the workshop highlighted why advanced electronic packaging is central to the future of Malaysia’s semiconductor industry.

 Why Advanced Electronic Packaging Matters to Malaysia’s Semiconductor Growth